 What is nano?

 The concept of fabricating materials at an atomic scale was introduced in 1959 by physicist Richard Feynman in his talk entitled “There’s Plenty of Room at the Bottom.”
 The term “nano” originates from the Greek word for “dwarf,” which represents the very essence of nanomaterials.
 In the International System of Units, the prefix “nano” means one-billionth, or 10-9; therefore, one nanometer is one-billionth of a meter, which is smaller than the thickness of a sheet of paper or a strand of hair.
 It is the small size of nanomaterials that can cause them to have properties different from their bulk counterparts.
-These differences arise because, as the size of a material decreases, the surface area increases and, therefore, the surface area to volume ratio increases.
-This concept is illustrated in Figure 1.
+These differences arise because, as the size of a material decreases, the surface area increases and, therefore, the surface area to volume ratio increases (Figure 1).
 This significant difference of the surface area to volume ratio of bulk versus nanomaterials imparts unique properties to the latter.
-Because of these properties, such as high reactivity, high strength, lightweight, and unique optical characteristics, nanomaterials are used in the generation of novel tools in every area of advanced sciences, leading to the emergence of a number of interdisciplinary fields such as nanophysics, nanochemistry, and nanomedicine, which fall under the umbrella of “nanotechnology.”
+Owing to their relatively high surface area, nanomaterials have unique properties, such as high reactivity and strength, are lightweight, and have unique optical characteristics.
+Such properties have enabled the generation of novel tools in every area of advanced sciences, leading to the emergence of a number of interdisciplinary fields such as nanophysics, nanochemistry, and nanomedicine, which all fall under the umbrella of “nanotechnology.”

-The unique properties of nanomaterials, such as their strength, lightweight quality, greater chemical reactivity, and optical signatures, make them suitable for a number of applications.
-Areas where nanomaterials have already been incorporated in application-based tools are the food industry as additives and packaging, the pharmaceutical industry as supplements and additives, and the construction industry as additives for building materials and paints (Figure 2).
-The use of nanomaterials for technological advancement in different sectors depends on their physico-chemical properties.
-For instance, the antimicrobial property of nanosilver makes it ideal for use in medicine and also in fabrics and food packaging.
-Another example is nanogold, which, because of its unique size- and shape-dependent optical properties (referred to as surface plasmon resonance), is used in the development of sensors that have great use in military operations and in the biomedical field.
+The unique properties of nanomaterials make them excellent candidates for a number of applications in the food industry (as additives and packaging), the pharmaceutical industry (as supplements and additives), and the construction industry (as additives for building materials and paint) (Figure 3).
+The specific use of nanomaterials depends on their physico-chemical properties.
+For example, the antimicrobial property of nanosilver makes it ideal for use in medicine and also in fabrics and food packaging, while the unique size- and shape-dependent optical properties of nanogold make it useful in the development of sensors for military operations and in the biomedical field.

 Toxicity testing of nanomaterials